ayman23-ds/ML-Project-Fitness-Tracker/README.md

 # ML-Project-Fitness-Tracker

+## **Project Overview**
+This project focuses on building an end-to-end Machine Learning pipeline that transforms raw IMU sensor data (Accelerometer & Gyroscope) into a smart fitness assistant.
+The system can automatically classify weightlifting exercises and precisely count repetitions with medical-grade accuracy.

 ## **Description**

 This project aims to build a complete machine learning pipeline.
 The process begins with reading, cleaning, and processing raw data from CSV files, followed by visualizing the data as time series to understand its underlying patterns.
 Advanced outlier detection techniques, including Chauvenet’s Criterion and Local Outlier Factor (LOF), are then applied to improve data quality.
 After that, a comprehensive feature engineering phase is performed using techniques such as lowpass filters, Principal Component Analysis (PCA), and clustering.
 For predictive modeling, several machine learning algorithms including Naive Bayes, Support Vector Machines (SVM), Random Forests, and Neural Networks are trained and compared to achieve high prediction accuracy.
 Finally, the project concludes with the development of a custom algorithm designed to automatically and accurately count movement repetitions.